rubywerman/berkeley_cs_opportunities/README.md

 # Berkeley Computer Science- Opportunities
 In progress list of student scholarships, clubs, and events for the UC Berkeley students.
-This list aims to cover all techy/relevant opportunities.
+This list aims to cover all techy/relevant opportunities, but in the process of making this I realized there is a TON so be sure to check out

 ### Contributing